 I grew up near a town that was full of those type of people.
 They would shoot at my truck with paintballs and try to run me off the road when I was on my bike.
 They even mocked my French heritage at times when France voted not to invade Iraq.
 Despite the strong feelings of the people that surrounded me, I still proudly supported a change and displayed my Kerry/Edwards bumper stickers on that same pickup truck.
 Friendships became strained and discussions with people close to me were, at times, intense.
-We were in a recession and I felt like there was no way that I would ever see the country I lived in become so divided and crippled again once we moved on from the Bush/Cheney era.
+We were in a recession and I felt like there was no way that I would ever see the country I lived in become even more divided and crippled than it was at that time.

 Then I turned 22 and everything was turning around.
 I caucused for Barack Obama and eventually watched as history was made the night he defeated a well-respected man by the name of John McCain.
 Perhaps it was Senator McCain’s Alaskan blunder that inevitably did him in, but regardless, history was made and I personally felt like hope had returned to the country.
 You see, although Obama wasn’t perfect and made decisions that I was not a fan of, he still represented a different part of the population than any of his predecessors had.
 The same things his critics hated about him resonated with many of us.
 While the Tea Party was worried about his Kenyan ties, many of us, who are immigrants or children of immigrants, related to the fact that he wasn’t the cookie cutter version of what an “American” was supposed to be.
 He was the realistic version of an American and I think that scared people who were too caught up in phony nostalgia.
 Sort of the same way Christians depict Jesus in a certain way while ignoring what he actually would have looked like.